SonnyBonds/wilco/README.md

 # Philosophy

-With build.h the C++ build environment itself is the only requirement for build configuration.
-Currently "build environment" involves Ninja (or, in the future, GNU make, Visual Studio etc) which very well could be argued is a dependency in itself, but actual build execution is however outside of the current scope of build.h at this point at least.
+With build.h the C++ build environment itself is the only requirement for build configuration. build.h can either perform a build itself or generate build files for a build system like Ninja (or, in the future, GNU make, Visual Studio etc).

 Build configuration is created by code rather than declarative data.
 Build.h acts more as a framework for easily generating project dependency graphs and emitting them to an actual builder.
 The idea is that while the helper classes are designed to make it easy to write project definitions by hand, it also puts many options for discovering & parametrizing projects in the hands of the author of the build configuration.